huynguy-db/arcion-docs/content/docs/instructional-docs/additional-replicant-configurations/_index.md

 ## Distribution Configuration

 1. To distribute the nodes for data replication in Replicant, make the necessary changes as follows:
-    ```BASH
+    ```YAML
     group:
-      id: Name of the logical replication group
+      id: exID #Replace exID with the mame of the logical replication group
-      leader: Name of the replicant node acting as leader
+      leader: node1 # Replace node1 with the name of the replicant node acting as leader
-      workers: Names of all the slave replicant nodes
+      workers: node2, node3... #Replace node2, node3... with a list of the names of all the slave replicant nodes

     ```